Your Telstra phone service is being permanently switched off.

 Migrating to Telstra Calling for Office 365 as a short-term fix.
 TCO365 has its own retirement dates (stop-sell August 2026, full withdrawal November 2026).
 Businesses that move from DOT to TCO365 will need to migrate again within months.
 Do not do this.

 Assuming DOT phones can move to a new provider.
 DOT IP phones are provisioned to Telstra's platform.
-They will not re-provision to an independent SIP provider without significant effort -- and in most cases the hardware is not worth the attempt.
+They will not re-provision to an independent phone line provider without significant effort, and in most cases the hardware is not worth the attempt.
 Budget for new handsets or a softphone-only approach from day one of planning.

 Your Three Migration Options

-Option 1: Independent Australian Hosted VoIP Provider (Recommended for Most Businesses)
+Option 1: Independent Australian cloud phone system company (Recommended for Most Businesses)

-A hosted VoIP or cloud PBX from an independent provider will cost less, offer significantly more features, and give you back control of your own phone system.
+A cloud phone system or cloud PBX from an independent provider will cost less, offer significantly more features, and give you back control of your own phone system.
 This is the right answer for most businesses leaving DOT.

 Option 2: Microsoft Teams Phone

 If your business already runs on Microsoft 365, Teams Phone is worth evaluating.
-You add PSTN calling via a calling plan or Direct Routing from a provider (Telstra, Vocus, Symbio, IntelliPage, and others offer this in Australia), and Teams becomes your business phone system -- calls, meetings, and messaging in one place.
+Our guide to Microsoft Teams Phone for Australian businesses covers the setup options, calling plan costs, and what it takes to run Teams as your main business phone.
+You add PSTN calling via a calling plan or Direct Routing from a provider (Telstra, Vocus, Symbio, IntelliPage, and others offer this in Australia), and Teams becomes your business phone system, calls, meetings, and messaging in one place.

 Option 3: Telstra Business Cloud PBX (Staying With Telstra)